ocrdu/Arduino_SAMD21_Audio_Player/README.md

 ### Thanks:

-Thanks for all things timer-related go to Martin L. for explaining esoteric and dark stuff on the forums.
+Thanks go to Martin L. for explaining timer-related esoteric and dark stuff on the forums.

 ### Usage: